Dr Richard Talbot

 Associate Director, International Conversion/ Senior Lecturer in Performance

 I joined the University of Salford in 2010 with a background as a theatre maker and performer.
 I am co-Artistic Director of Triangle Theatre and devised the award-winning museum performance project Whissell & Williams.
 With Triangle I have toured internationally, in repertory theatres (101 Dalmatians, Belgrade Theatre) and at the Edinburgh Festival (Looking for The Tallyman, The Singing Nun, Pa Genhor Med Nina og Frederik).
-Over the last 10 years I have collaborated with Ridiculusmus on Total Football, Goodbye Princess, How To Be Funny, and The Exhibitionists performing at the Royal Court Theatre, National Theatre Studio, and on tour in Malawi for the British Council.
-I am currently working on the Wellcome Trust and Arts Council funded production The Eradication of Schizophrenia in Western Lapland.
+Over the last 10 years I have collaborated with Ridiculusmus on The Eradication of Schizophrenia in Western Lapland, Total Football, Goodbye Princess, How To Be Funny, and The Exhibitionists performing at the Royal Court Theatre, National Theatre Studio, and on tour in Malawi for the British Council.
 Film and TV work includes Tribute (dir.
 Debbie Isitt) and Noble & Silver (Ch4).
 I completed an AHRC funded PhD investigating clowning and archival practices in 2008 and was Leverhulme Artist-in-Residence at Roehampton University in 2010 working on the Olympiad related project Knickers & Vests.
-I am currently funded by Heritage Lottery Funding through the Connected Communities project and UnLtd Social Enterprise to established a contemporary devised performance group for older people and people with mental health issues.
+I have been funded by Heritage Lottery Funding to construct a replica Tank Tram and create performances as part of the First World War commemorations through to 2018.
+Through the Connected Communities project and UnLtd Social Enterprise I established a contemporary devised performance group for older people and am now working on a British Academy/Leverhulme Trust project to develop online clowning practices.

 Practical Research Projects Level 6

-I am currently supervising PhDs in Northern Comedy; Women and Stand Up; Jean Luc-Nancy and the Ensemble; Symbolic Interactionism and Processes of Embodiment.
+I am currently supervising PhDs in Northern Comedy identities; in Pinter and Psychoanalysis; and have successfully supervised PhDs in Jean Luc-Nancy and the Ensemble; and The Gamification of Theatre.

 Qualifications and Memberships